 The likes of Ariana Grande, Gwen Stefani, Issa Rae, Lily Collins and Lena Dunham were among the many celebrities that had weddings in 2021, gathering fellow celebrities, family and friends to celebrate their marriages.

-It’s become the norm in recent years that the wedding dresses of celebrities and other prominent figures have gone on to influence the styles presented during New York Bridal Week, which begins today for the fall 2022 season.
+It’s become the norm in recent years that the wedding dresses of celebrities and other prominent figures have gone on to influence the styles presented during New York Bridal Week.
 Most notably, the Duchess of Cambridge, Kate Middleton, and the Duchess of Sussex, Meghan Markle, have influenced bridal trends after their respective weddings in 2011 and 2018, with Middleton sparking a rise in long-sleeve lace dresses similar to her Alexander McQueen dress and Markle inspiring more off-the-shoulder gowns like her Givenchy dress.

 Ariana Grande had one of the first celebrity weddings of 2021, marrying real estate developer Dalton Gomez in an intimate ceremony with 20 guests at her home in Montecito, Calif., on May 15.